dearprakash/k/source/writing/2015-12-07-tech-podcasts-featuring-diverse-voices.html.markdown

 ---
-title: Tech Podcasts Featuring Diverse Voices
+title: "Tech Podcasts Featuring Diverse Voices"
+description: "A list of tech podcasts that open their doors to underrepresented groups."
 date: 2015/12/07
 tags: podcasts, diversity
 ---